galaxyproject/galaxy-hub/src/cloudman/aws/getting-started/index.md

 </div></div>

-1. Because AWS services implement pay-as-you-go access model for compute resources, it is necessary for every user of the service to *[register with Amazon](http://aws.amazon.com/)*. <div class='red'>You will need a credit card to register.</span>  (You can apply for a [AWS Education Grant](http://aws.amazon.com/education) after you register).
+1. Because AWS services implement pay-as-you-go access model for compute resources, it is necessary for every user of the service to *[register with Amazon](http://aws.amazon.com/)*. <span class='red'>You will need a credit card to register.</span>  (You can apply for a [AWS Education Grant](http://aws.amazon.com/education) after you register).

 2. Once your account has been approved by Amazon (note that this may take up to one business day), *log into the [EC2 AWS Management Console](http://console.aws.amazon.com/ec2)* and set your AWS Region to *US East (Virginia)*.
 This is the only region Galaxy CloudMan is fully supported in at this time (see [screenshot 1.2](/src/cloudman/aws/getting-started/AWSSetRegion.png)).